WHAT DO I PACK WHEN BACKPACKING AROUND SOUTH EAST ASIA?

 - Lonely Planet Guide - you will see many fellow backpackers carrying these bibles around.
 These are a godsend for informing you of the best spots/accommodation and giving you tips and tricks to avoid scams and sticky situations.

 - Travel organisers/packing cubes - there is a lot of sceptical as to whether these are worth the money.
 I would say YES.
 They provide an order to your mismatch of flip flops, dirty socks and jumbled clothing floating around within your bag.

 - Microfibre towel - I would HIGHLY recommend taking one.
 Not only are they space-effective being very thin and lightweight, they also dry extremely quickly which is great for when you're hopping around destinations.

-- Clothing - now girls, I know all too well how hard it is to decide what to take when planning a trip away.
+- Clothing - We know all too well how hard it is to decide what to take when planning a trip away.
 You just want to pack your whole wardrobe and more 'just in case' but resist the urge!
 You do not need much to travel to Asia for two reasons.
 The first being that shopping is EXTREMELY cheap and you will wish you had room to cram all the new garms you just purchased on the market for £2 a pop!
 The second is because most of your time will be spent in a bikini and shorts anyway right?!
 So both guys and gals, take a handful of t-shirts, couple of pairs of shorts, maybe a few dresses for girls, swimwear, undies, flipflops and maybe a pair of walking sandals/converse in case you are to go for any treks and need something more sturdy.
 The only other thing to bear in mind is if you are to be visiting temples, which is very likely in Asia, so you will need some respectable clothing which covers your shoulders and knees for these occasions.

 - Sunglasses and a funky fresh hat - keep the glare off and the head cool!